Nikait/ni_bomber/README.md

 ![alt text](test.jpg)
 <br/>
 <b>Hey!</b>
-This is a small sms bomber,
+This is a small sms bomber, the number of<br/>
-the number of sms sent per second depends on the speed of your internet.
-If you use this bomber at the same time  by several people, you can easily put the phone!
+sms sent per second depends on the speed<br/>
+of your internet.
+If you use this bomber<br/>
+at the same time  by several people, you<br/>
+can easily put the phone!

 upd: